rizome-dev/opun/README.md

 # If a fresh installation (configures default provider, default MCP servers, etc)
 opun setup

-# Initialize a chat session with the default provider -- or, specify the provider (chat {gemini,claude})
+# Initialize a chat session with the default provider -- or, specify the provider (chat {gemini,claude,qwen})
 opun chat

 # Add a workflow, tool or prompt -- this is interactive, no need for flags (--{prompt,workflow} --path --name)